Amytal Sodium Side Effects

 1. "Product Information.
 Amytal Sodium (amobarbital)."
 Marathon Pharmaceuticals, Deerfield, IL.

-Not all side effects for Amytal Sodium may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Amytal Sodium may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Amytal Sodium (amobarbital)